Dappuu/Object-Finding/README.md

 Link Google Drive:

-In this drive, there are a folder called 'Results' that holds the results for task 1
+In this drive, there are a folder called 'Results' that holds the results for task 1.

-The code for task 1 is called 'task_1_code.ipynb'
+The code for task 1 is called 'task_1_code.ipynb'.

-The code for task 2 is called 'task_2_code.py'
+The code for task 2 is called 'task_2_code.py'.

-In task 2, I use streamlit framework to build the webpage for the task
+In task 2, I use "streamlit" framework to build the webpage for the task.

 To run the task 2, you need to: